Arthritis Treatment Clinic in Burbank, CA

 Does your clinic offer arthritis treatment for patients in Burbank CA?

 Arthritis is a painful condition that affects the joints of the body.
 People can experience it in one or more joints, with the primary symptoms being stiffness and pain in the joint or surrounding area, which typically gets worse with age.
 Arthritis has two common types, with different causes but similar symptoms – osteoarthritis and rheumatoid arthritis.
 A confirmed arthritis diagnosis will need to come from a trained medical professional, such as your primary care physician or a pain management specialist.
-Many people may suspect they have arthritis due to chronic pain or stiffness in the joints, as well as redness and swelling in the joint.
+Many people may suspect they have arthritis due to chronic pain or stiffness in the joints, as well as redness and swelling in the joints.

 To confirm an arthritis diagnosis, your doctor will perform a physical exam to check for visible signs of a problem, and will also test the movement of the affected or sore joints to see how they move and when the pain happens.
-Imaging tests can also be done to show exactly what is causing the pain, including x-rays, CT scans, MRI’s or ultrasounds on the affected joint.
+Imaging tests can also be done to show exactly what is causing the pain, including X-rays, CT scans, MRI, or ultrasounds on the affected joint.
 And finally, your doctor can perform laboratory tests, which will pinpoint what type of arthritis a person has.

 Arthritis is a common condition that affects millions of Americans, and people around the world.
 The two different types of arthritis have completely different causes, but many of the same symptoms.
 Osteoarthritis is the result of a breakdown of the cartilage that protects the ends of the bones that meet together in a joint.
 As this tissue breaks down, the bones end up rubbing together directly, causing pain.
 This is a result of normal wear and tear on the joint as the result of getting older, although some people will be at a higher risk of developing osteoarthritis than others.
 It can also be the result of an injury or infection to the joint that has affected the condition of the cartilage.